hfboyce/UBC_BAIT509/_sources/things_to_know/how.md

 ## Content
 This may be a little different than what you are used to.
 All my lectures will be made in Jupyter notebooks and presented in a Jupyter Book.
-You will get access to all the notebooks and the data we used in them so you can launch them locally.
+You will get access to all the notebooks and the data we used so you can launch them locally.

 ## Lecture Plan and Activities
 My lectures will be prerecorded and we will view them synchronously.
 There will be 3-5 videos and we will break in between for an opportunity to discuss the topics, answer questions and do interactive activities.